RDF Store User Guide¶

 | Auth | Basic (admin / admin) | Basic (admin / root) | None |

-When USE_LANGCHAIN_RDF=true, extracted RDF data is queried at search/Q&A time via LangChain graph QA chains fused into the same QueryFusionRetriever as vector, BM25, and property graph results.
+When RDF_GRAPH_DB is set to a non-none value, extracted RDF data is automatically queried at search/Q&A time via a LangChain SPARQL QA chain.
+The RDF retriever is fused into the same retrieval pipeline as vector, BM25, and property graph results — no separate flag required.

 How it works¶